belh4wk/MCP4H-protocol/Docs/README.md

 These PDFs represent the **most up-to-date public versions**.

+## Versioning Policy

+MCP4H documents (Manifesto, Whitepaper, and related drafts) follow a simple versioning scheme:
+- v0.x → Draft and exploratory versions (early working papers, preprints).
+- v1.0 → First stable/public release (e.g., after acceptance to a preprint server).
+- v1.x → Minor updates, clarifications, or editorial changes.
+- v2.0+ → Major revisions or expansions (e.g., protocol updates, prototype integration).

+All official releases are archived on Zenodo and linked with a DOI.
+For the most up-to-date working versions, see the /docs/ folder in this repository.

 ## 🗂️ Archived Versions
 Older drafts and superseded releases are preserved in the [`archived/`](./archived/) folder for reference.
 They are kept for **traceability and DOI consistency** (e.g., Zenodo releases).